Who Gets the Dog?! A Recent Case Sheds Light on Pet Custody

 In recent years, California has been more willing to protect pets throughout the divorce process.
 In fact, the California Family Code allows a court to grant one spouse the exclusive care, possession, or control of a pet.
 Likewise, a court can also order one spouse to stay away from a pet or refrain from taking, striking, harming or disposing of a beloved animal.

 However, one of the main problems is that allowing a court the latitude to make such unique pet-custody rulings will result in further backlog an already congested court system.
 However, this approach can reach more equitable and satisfying outcomes for ex-spouses.
 For the full article, click here.

-If you live in the Silicon Valley area and are concerned about what will happen to your beloved pet after your divorce, please contact the attorneys at Lonich Patton Ehrlich Policastri for more information.
+If you live in the Silicon Valley area and are concerned about what will happen to your beloved pet after your divorce, please contact the attorneys at Lonich Patton Erlich Policastri for more information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.